stumpdk/rpi-climate-monitor/README.md

 ```sudo docker run -d --name rpi-climate-monitor -p 8000:80 -p 2222:22 rpi-climate-monitor-container```
 ```sudo docker run -d --entrypoint=/bin/bash --name rpi-climate-monitor -p 8000:80 -p 2222:22 rpi-climate-monitor-container resin/rpi-raspbian:jessie```

+Now the monitor measures and puts data into the database every minute.

 ## Usage in barebones Raspberry Pi

 Not yet supported.
 But it should work as above, as long as the dependencies used in the Dockerfile (MySQL and wiringPi among others) are installed manually, before building the monitor executable.